 During the lookback period, you might have to pay a higher premium.
 However, the insurance company will remove the accident from your record after two years, returning your insurance rates to normal.
 If you cause another accident during the lookback period, it can lead to additional consequences.

-Notifying the police and filing a how your driving record may affect your injury plain2contextreport with the Department of Transportation isn’t necessary if the collision doesn’t cause injuries, death, or property damage over $500.
+Notifying the police and filing a report with the Department of Transportation isn’t necessary if the collision doesn’t cause injuries, death, or property damage over $500.
 That means the accident won’t show up on your public record.

 However, it can result in points on your license if the officer cites you for a traffic or moving violation.
 The points will fall off after two years.
 The traffic conviction is permanent and remains on your record indefinitely.
 You might be able to hide the traffic violation or temporarily restrict the public from viewing it.